 So, females get the benefit of longer-lasting, multi-orgasmic sexual encounters (lucky us), but there is a caveat: we’re almost half as likely as men to ever experience a true orgasm!
 According to a handful of studies and surveys, men have what they consider a real orgasm much more frequently than women.
 As per the research, just over 90% of men experience orgasm regularly during intercourse, compared to only 50% of women.

 To add to this, it seems as though people are have less sex overall, based on surveys conducted over the last decade or so.
 And while it’s easy to blame the pandemic and just brush it off, statistics clearly state that by 2018 (2 years before the COVID was even a thought in anyone’s head), the number of adults in the United States and Europe reporting no sex in the past year had reached an all-time high.
 This applies to men and women across all age groups.

 Although clinical data is lacking in this field, a great deal of anecdotal evidence exists claiming that there is a strong link between frequent cannabis use and improved libido, arousal, orgasm, and just a better sex life in general.
-Naturally, a growing number of curious researchers are eager to further investigate this theory.
+Naturally, a growing number of curious researchers are eager to further investigate this theory about Cannabis & Orgasms.
 Below are a handful of studies that have come out over the last few years, looking at the connection between the world’s most commonly used illicit substance, and sex.

 Study 1, published in the journal Sexual Medicine in 2017.
 This study set out to determine whether frequency of marijuana use had any bearing on sexual activity.
 Researchers analyzed a CDC survey of 28,176 women and 22,943 men of reproductive-age, and tracked sexual frequency within the 4 weeks preceding survey administration related to cannabis use and frequency in the year preceding survey administration.